Outreach and Education

 Brooklyn College is addressing these issues by:

-- having convened students, staff and faculty to brainstorm on greening our campus through the college's Sustainability Visioning Session series, coordinated by the Center for the Study of Brooklyn and the Sustainability Council;
+- having convened students, staff and faculty to brainstorm on greening our campus through the college's Sustainability Visioning Session series, coordinated by the Sustainability Council;

-- enhancing student training in and awareness of sustainability issues and green jobs through the Magner Center for Career Development and Internships, College Now, the Provost's Task Force on Sustainability, the Environmental Studies Program, the Department of Economics and the Student Center's Small Business Center;
+- enhancing student training in and awareness of sustainability issues and green jobs through the Magner Career Center, College Now, the Provost's Task Force on Sustainability, the Urban Sustainability Program, the Department of Economics and the Student Center's Small Business Center;

 - raising campus awareness about the college's efforts to go green;